 Discover a hidden gem to two in Port Stephens

 While the region’s headlining towns and villages of Nelson Bay, Shoal Bay and Fingal Bay have myriad allures, there are hidden gems aplenty to discover here.
 Across the Tilligerry Creek sit the townships if Mallabulla, Lemon Tree Passage and Tanilba Bay.

 The later boasts the Tilligerry Habitat Reserve, a nine- hectare reserve proliferating with flora and fauna.
 A favourite feeding spot of koalas, and home to all manner of wildlife, from bearded dragons to black cockatoos, you can explore the reserve on a self-guided walk or join an organised tour with a local guide.

 Eat and drink in nature in Port Stephens

 Take a water taxi with Koala Ferries to Lemon Tree Passage to enjoy lunch at the family-owned-and-operated waterfront restaurant, The Poyer’s, where you can choose from a menu featuring an abundance of locally sourced seafood.

 After lunch, spend the afternoon at Lemon Tree Passage Distilling.
-The locally owned and operated distillery produces crisp, clear gin and vodka utilising locally sourced ingredients and native Australian botanicals.
+The locally owned and operated Lemon Tree Passage Distilling produces crisp, clear gin and vodka utilising locally sourced ingredients and native Australian botanicals.

-While you try a gin tasting and purchase a little something to take home with you, another drawcard of visiting the distillery and bar, located at the end of the Tilligerry Peninsula, is its ever-changing menu of cocktails, which is conjured up using spirits distilled on-site.
+While you try a gin tasting and purchase a little something to take home with you, another drawcard of visiting this small bar, located at the end of the Tilligerry Peninsula, is its ever-changing menu of cocktails, which is conjured up using spirits distilled nearby.
 Order a cocktail, sit at an outside table in the sunshine and take in the water views, before catching a (water) taxi home again.